Have them read their lines out loud. Then repeat over and over again. Soon they will know the words by heart.

 Make it fresh

 Have them say it in a new way each time.
 Remember, when an actor delivers a monologue they need to make the audience believe this is the first time the character is saying these words.
+They don’t want it to sound like they are just reciting words.
+They have to make those words come alive!
 Have them discover something new each time they read it.

 Roll the dice